Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

 \section{Theoretical study}

-In order to control the admissible level of misspecification for ``model'' covariance matrix from \eqref{PA} we need to introduce the following condition on the relative variability in errors: \begin{description} \item[\( \bb{(A4)} \)] \emph{ There exists \( \delta \in [0,1) \) such that
+In order to infer on the admissible level of misspecification for ``model'' covariance matrix from \eqref{PA} we need to introduce a parameter \( \delta \) reflecting the relative variability in errors: \begin{description} \item[\( \bb{(A3)} \)] \emph{ There exists \( \delta \in [0,1) \) such that